Transfer and Visiting Students

 For each term that you will be enrolled as a visiting student at another law school, Columbia Law School will register you in the category of "student on leave for study at another U.S. law school."
 Students in this registration category are charged a University fee equivalent to one point of Law School tuition each term.
 This fee is adjusted annually in mid-June for the following academic year.
-For 2016-17, the per-term fee is $3,152.
+For the 2017-2018 academic year, the per-term fee is $3,262.

 The FAO will ask the host school to complete a Consortium Agreement that will document which school will process the student’s educational loans.
 Columbia Law School continues to process loan applications for students receiving its degree during their study at another U.S. law school.
 The host school will be asked to provide us with information regarding the student’s cost of attendance, dates of attendance, and enrollment status for the period of study at the host school.
 The host institution will not process any financial aid for the Columbia Law School student.